 (Students must also complete requirements specific for their home concentration.)

 Students must concentrate in one of our participating concentrations.
-Currently, these include computer science, history and science, human evolutionary biology, linguistics, neurobiology, philosophy, and psychology.
+Currently, these include computer science, history and science, human evolutionary biology, linguistics, neuroscience/neurobiology, philosophy, and psychology.

 Senior Thesis Requirement